Contraception and Sexual Health

 There are two types of hormonal IUDs available in New Zealand: Mirena® and Jaydess®.
 They work by releasing small amounts of progestogen over time, which thickens the mucus in the cervix and prevents sperm from getting to the ovaries.

-These T-shaped devices are effective immediately after being fitted and can stay in place for around 3-5 years.
+These T-shaped devices are effective soon after being fitted and can stay in place for around 3-5 years.
 For those with problem periods, the IUD can reduce bleeding or even prevent it from happening altogether.
 Once removed, a woman is able to get pregnant very quickly as the device does not affect fertility.

 Having an IUD fitted